 1. “Writers Got Talent”—a Page 1 Critique Fest.
-(Bluegrass AB) This is a chance to get your first page read (anonymously — no bylines given) with attending agents commenting on what was liked or not liked about the submission.
+(Bluegrass AB room) This is a chance to get your first page read (anonymously — no bylines given) with attending agents commenting on what was liked or not liked about the submission.

-2. Nonfiction Intense: Book Proposal Tips.
-(Cardinal Room) If you are trying to create an awesome nonfiction book proposal, this presentation is for you.
+2. How to Sell a Nonfiction Book (Colonel A room).
+This session is completely devoted to nonfiction that is not memoir.
+So if you are trying to create an awesome nonfiction book proposal, this presentation is for you.

 BLOCK FOUR: 2:45 – 3:45